elmtree-askmo/cloudcannon-app/content/learn/engineering/how-are-unit-vectors-used-in-the-cartesian-coordinate-system-to-resolve-vectors.md

 url: /learn/engineering/questions/how-are-unit-vectors-used-in-the-cartesian-coordinate-system-to-resolve-vectors
 score: -1.0
 related_article1:
-    id: 166636
+    id: 166646
-    title: What is the scope of mechanics and why is it important in engineering?
+    title: >-
+        Describe the parallelogram law of vector addition and its application in finding the resultant vector.
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-scope-of-mechanics-and-why-is-it-important-in-engineering
+    url: /learn/engineering/questions/describe-the-parallelogram-law-of-vector-addition-and-its-application-in-finding-the-resultant-vector
 related_article2:
-    id: 166641
+    id: 166650
-    title: Explain the relationship between dynamics and statics, particularly in terms of accelerated motion and Newton's Second Law.
+    title: >-
+        What are derived units and why are they important in engineering?
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-relationship-between-dynamics-and-statics-particularly-in-terms-of-accelerated-motion-and-newtons-second-law
+    url: /learn/engineering/questions/what-are-derived-units-and-why-are-they-important-in-engineering
 related_article3:
-    id: 166639
+    id: 166643
-    title: What is the principle of equilibrium in statics and how does it relate to constant velocity and acceleration?
+    title: >-
+        What are the key differences between the International System of Units (SI) and the Imperial System?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-principle-of-equilibrium-in-statics-and-how-does-it-relate-to-constant-velocity-and-acceleration
+    url: /learn/engineering/questions/what-are-the-key-differences-between-the-international-system-of-units-si-and-the-imperial-system
 related_article4:
-    id: 166638
+    id: 166636
-    title: What are the main types of fluids and what forces act on them?
+    title: >-
+        What is the scope of mechanics and why is it important in engineering?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-main-types-of-fluids-and-what-forces-act-on-them
+    url: /learn/engineering/questions/what-is-the-scope-of-mechanics-and-why-is-it-important-in-engineering
 related_article5:
-    id: 166641
+    id: 166636
-    title: Explain the relationship between dynamics and statics, particularly in terms of accelerated motion and Newton's Second Law.
+    title: >-
+        What is the scope of mechanics and why is it important in engineering?
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-relationship-between-dynamics-and-statics-particularly-in-terms-of-accelerated-motion-and-newtons-second-law
+    url: /learn/engineering/questions/what-is-the-scope-of-mechanics-and-why-is-it-important-in-engineering
 ---

 &nbsp;